SGOOP-d: Estimating kinetic distances and reaction coordinate dimensionality for rare event systems from biased/unbiased simulations: Results

 Similar to what was done for $K^{\ast}$ in Eq. \ref{eq:K_ast} we can approximate $L^{\ast}$ as

 With a long enough unbiased MD trajectory, we can also calculate the commute time $t_{\rm comm}$ between two metastable states through a simple counting protocol (see SI and Ref.~\onlinecite{tsai2020learning}).
-In Fig.~\ref{fig:dK_alatetra}, we show SGOOP-d distances calculated using Eq. \ref{eq:dK3} with 1, 2 and 3 RC components, and compare them with the corresponding 28 $t_{\rm comm}$ values between these 8 metastable states in the same plot.
-It can be seen from plot that with only the use of two RC components SGOOP-d already provides a good estimate of relative inter-state connectivity and commute distances between 23 of the 28 pairs of states.
+In Fig.~\ref{fig:dK_alatetra}, we show SGOOP-d distances calculated using Eq. \ref{eq:dK3} with 1, 2, and 3 RC components, and compare them with the corresponding 28 $t_{\rm comm}$ values between the 8 metastable states in the same plot.
+It can be seen from the plot that with only the use of two RC components SGOOP-d already provides converged estimates of relative inter-state connectivity and commute distances between 23 of the 28 pairs of states based on the visualization of 3-d free energy provided in SI.
+Here we must point out that there are eight transitions that are not sampled by even the reference long unbiased simulation, although SGOOP-d of those transitions clearly converged.
+Therefore, the comparison of SGOOP-d with respect to the unobserved transitions may need a more cautious evaluation instead of merely looking at the free energy.
 However, in order to get the correct connectivity for the remaining 5 pairs of states as well, we have to include the third RC component.
-We emphasize that in Fig. \ref{fig:dK_alatetra} the slowest 8 transitions have the same reference commute time as we were to observe any such transition events even in the 1 $\mu$s long unbiased simulation.
-Thus the reference commute times for these states serve as approximate lower bounds to the true values.
+We emphasize that in Fig. \ref{fig:dK_alatetra} the slowest 8 transitions have been given the same reference commute time for the sake of clarity, as we were unable to observe any such transition events even in the 1 $\mu$s long unbiased simulation.
+Thus the reference commute times for these states serve as approximate lower bounds to the true values and are denoted by star markers in the plot.